pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 3.1.3 - February 27th, 2024 =

+* Fixed: Resolved an issue with CodeMirror 6.x fields in forms (this is separate from the version 5.x that the Pods Template editor uses). (@sc0ttkclark)

 = 3.1.2 - February 27th, 2024 =